UnnatiThakker/Propine-crypto-investor/readme.md

 * `node main.js --date=\`${yyyy-mm-dd}\`` will find portfolio for given date group by tokens
 * *node main.js --token=\`${token_name} \` --date=\`${yyyy-mm-dd}\`* will find portfolio for a given date and token

+## Simple flow diagram

 ![flowchart](https://user-images.githubusercontent.com/6748244/129595784-2347671f-6919-4be4-ab03-754518523d64.png)

+# Future Enhancements

+* Create a script to import data from CSV file.
+We can also automate script if this is a continuous task.
+* Instead of downloading script from cloud to the syatem and then import data to database, we can directly import data from cloud platforms.
+* We can implement caching mechanism to improve performance.
+While caching we need to ensure we are just caching amount before conversion as exchange rate may change in fraction of seconds.